matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 So many of the list functions that we have can be redefined in terms of fold.
-There has already been a definition of "map" in several talks here, I think, but the traditional definition of "map" says: if it is empty, return empty sequence.
+There has already been a definition of "map" in several talks here, I think, but the traditional definition of "map" says: if it is empty, return an empty sequence.
 If you are getting a new input, cons that input onto the result of mapping to the rest of the input.
 It is recursive and calls itself.
 But map does that, filter does that, mapcat does that.
 They all sort of have these structures.

 But filter is a little bit different.
 It has a predicate inside.
 It has a conditional branch, and then it recurses in two parts of the